Wander Franco: 2021: MLB debut

-On August 25, Franco reached base safely for the 26th consecutive game, setting a record for the longest run by a player under 21 years old since 1961.
-On September 7, Franco reached base safely for the 37th consecutive time passing Mickey Mantle’s 36 game on base streak for a player 20-years old or younger.
-Franco's streak ended at 43 consecutive games on September 30, 2021, leaving him tied with Frank Robinson.
+On August 25, Franco reached base safely for the 26th consecutive game, the longest streak by an MLB player under 21 years old since 1961.
+On September 7, Franco reached base safely for the 37th consecutive time, passing Mickey Mantle’s 36-game on-base streak for a player 20 years old or younger.
+Franco's streak ended at 43 consecutive games on September 30, leaving him tied with Frank Robinson.
+Franco finished third in American League Rookie of the Year Award voting, losing out to teammate Randy Arozarena.

-On November 23, 2021, Franco and the Rays agreed to an eleven-year, $182 million contract extension, with a club option of $25 million for a twelfth year.
+On November 23, Franco and the Rays agreed to an 11-year, $182 million contract extension, with a club option of $25 million for a 12th year.
 At age 20, Franco became the youngest player in baseball history to sign a contract worth at least $100 million, passing Ronald Acuña Jr.'s eight-year, $100 million contract extension signed in 2019.
-Franco's deal was the largest for any player with less than one year of major league service.
+Franco's deal was the largest for any player with less than one year of major league service time, surpassed by Julio Rodríguez's extension in 2022.

-2022 season
+2022: injuries

-On April 22, 2022, Franco had his first multi home run game against the Boston Red Sox.
-Franco became the youngest player in Tampa Bay Rays franchise history to have a multi homer game, doing so at age 21 and 52 days old.
+On April 22, 2022, Franco had his first multi-home run game against the Red Sox.
+Franco became the youngest player in franchise history to have a multi homer game, doing so at age 21 and 52 days old.

 On May 31, Franco was placed on the 10-day injured list due to a strained quadriceps.
 He was activated on June 26.
-On July 9, Franco was placed on the 10-day injured list.
+On July 9, Franco returned to the 10-day injured list.
 Two days later, it was announced Franco would miss five to eight weeks due to hand surgery.
 On September 9, he was activated off the injured list.

-2023 season
+He finished his only full season in the majors batting .277 with 6 home runs and 33 RBI in 83 games.

+2023: All-Star Game and restricted list

+Franco played for the Dominican Republic in the 2023 World Baseball Classic.
+With Willy Adames and Jeremy Peña at shortstop, Franco instead played second base, splitting time with Ketel Marte.
+In 12 plate appearances in three games, Franco hit .222/.417/.222, leading the team in walks (along with Juan Soto) with three.

-On July 4, 2023, Franco was selected to his first All-Star game as the roster replacement for Aaron Judge, who was injured.
+Franco was selected to his first MLB All-Star Game as the roster replacement for the injured Aaron Judge.
+Franco hit .281 with 17 home runs and 58 RBI for the season.

-Franco was placed on the Rays' restricted list on August 13, as MLB and a specialized Minor and Gender Violence Division based in Peravia began investigations into an alleged relationship with a minor.
-Franco was then placed on indefinite administrative leave by Major League Baseball.
-The league stated the administrative leave "is not disciplinary under the Joint Domestic Violence, Sexual Assault and Child Abuse Policy" according to MLB.
+On August 13, Franco was placed on the Rays' restricted list as MLB and a specialized Minor and Gender Violence Division based in Peravia in the Dominican Republic began investigations into an alleged relationship with a 14-year-old minor.
+Franco was then placed on indefinite administrative leave by MLB.
+The league stated the administrative leave "is not disciplinary under the Joint Domestic Violence, Sexual Assault and Child Abuse Policy".

+He was reinstated to the 40-man roster by the Rays following the conclusion of the 2023 season, as administrative leave is only available in-season.